-Food Subsidies (Essenszuschuss): What They Are and How To Benefit
+Food Subsidies (Essenszuschuss) in 2020: What They Are and How To Benefit

 The way to a man’s heart is through his stomach - this also applies to the relationship between companies and employees.
 Providing your employees with delicious meals increases their satisfaction and ultimately their productivity.
 Here in Germany, food subsidies, called "Essenzuschüsse" in German, represent a great alternative to a raise, and entail little effort and, above all, low costs.
 If you have never considered them before or find the entire topic too daunting, this text is just for you.